maxwolffe/maxwolffe.github.io/blog/_posts/2020-02-26-terraform-on-azure-getting-started.md

 ```
 5. Now that we have our first piece of infrastructure defined in code, let's create it on Azure!

-`terraform plan` allows you to see the changes which Terraform will make on your behalf.
+`terraform plan` lists the changes which Terraform will make on your behalf.
 It does this by querying Azure and comparing the state on Azure to the state we have defined in our file.
 Let's do that now.
 ```
 $ terraform plan
 Refreshing Terraform state in-memory prior to plan...